 3. Use A Tripod

-When I’m asked how to go about doing a fashion shoot with an iPhone, the first thing I suggest to people is to invest in an iPhone tripod attachment.
+When I’m asked how to go about doing a fashion shoot with an iPhone, the first thing I suggest to people is to invest in an iPhone tripod.
 Using a tripod will keep your iPhone steady to ensure your shots are as sharp as possible.